Stephen Mozia: Career

 After winning the US Junior championships in 2012, he represented the US at the World Junior Championships where he finished in 10th place.
 In 2014, Mozia set college bests of 62.80 m and 20.79 m in the Discus Throw and Indoor Shot Put.
 His 20.79 m throw at the Ivy League Championships eclipsed Adam Nelson's Ivy League Indoor Record.
 He is also a two-time Ivy League Track Athlete of the Year.
 He finished twice as runner-up in the Shot Put at the 2014 NCAA Indoor and Outdoor Division 1 National Championships both times behind Ryan Crouser.

-Later on in 2014, he represented Nigeria at the Glasgow Commonwealth Games and then at the African Championships in Marrakech.
+Later on in 2014, he represented Nigeria at the Glasgow Commonwealth Games and then at the African Championships in Marrakesh.
 He won a bronze medal in the Discus Throw behind South African athletes, Victor Hogan and Russel Tucker.
 This led to him being selected for the IAAF Continental Cup as a representative for Africa.

 Mozia broke into new territory in 2016, throwing over 21 metres in the Shot Put.
 He threw 21.03 m to set a Nigerian indoor record and bettered that twice eventually ending the indoor season with a 21.11 m throw.
 He however couldn't match this at the Portland Indoor Championships.
 In Portland, he finished in 12th place with a best of 19.84 m and had two fouls.
 He won Nigeria's first medal at the 2016 Durban African Championships, a bronze medal in the Shot Put.
 He finished behind South African Jaco Engelbrecht and Franck Elemba of the Democratic Republic of Congo.
 He went on to win another bronze medal in the Discus Throw, again behind Hogan and Tucker of South Africa.

 After the Durban African Championships, he threw an outdoor PB and Nigerian Record of 20.82 m.
 Four days later he launched another record breaking throw of 21.27 m at the Athletics Grand Prix Usti nad Labem in Czech Republic.
 This was his first outdoor throw over 21 metres.
 He went on to better this with a 21.76 throw later in the competition.
 This took him up to second place in the All-Time African rankings behind Janus Robberts.

 In 2016 he was selected to participate in the 2016 Summer Olympics in Rio de Jaineiro where he competed in the shot put and finished 28th overall.
 In addition, he has a best of 62.80 metres in the discus throw (Jacksonville 2014) which is also a Nigerian record.